-Now in its ninth year, the annual WOW Festival returns to the
+Now going into its 10th year, the annual WOW Festival returns to the

 speakers in past years, with Malala Yousafzai, Lupita Nyong’o and Annie

 Lennox among those who have been involved.
 The 2019 line-up was no exception, with activist Angela Davis;